 The family of organic life will grow in quantity, complexity and diversity.

 Our family of organic life will be secure when our seed fills the galaxy.

 Life, born of the laws of Nature, will permeate the universe.

-When Life permeates the universe, our human existence will find a cosmic purpose.
+When life permeates the universe, our human existence will have fulfilled a cosmic purpose.

-and ethics of expanding life are discussed in
+and ethics of expanding life in space are discussed in the e-book

 "Seeding the Universe with Life: